wallarm/product-documentation/docs/latest/about-wallarm-waf/detecting-vulnerabilities.md

 #### Potential risks from the Attack rechecker activity

-* In rare cases when a legitimate request is detected by the WAF as an attack, the request will be replayed by **Attack rechecker**.
+* In rare cases when a legitimate request is detected by Wallarm as an attack, the request will be replayed by **Attack rechecker**.
 If the request is not idempotent (for example, an authenticated request creating a new object in the application), then the **Attack rechecker** requests may create many new unwanted objects in the user account or perform other unexpected operations.

     To minimize the risk of the described situation, **Attack rechecker** will automatically strip the following HTTP headers from the replayed requests: